…or jump to 50 random and disturbing things about me if that’s what you’re into.

 - Cloudflare’s DNS is faster and more reliable than GoDaddy, NameCheap, SiteGround, and most DNS providers.

-- Look at your host’s specs: shared vs. VPS, SATA vs. NVMe, Redis vs. memcached, LiteSpeed vs. Apache, cores/RAM, etc.
+- Look at your host’s specs: shared vs. cloud, SATA vs. NVMe, Redis vs. Memcached, LiteSpeed vs. Apache, cores/RAM, etc.

 I’ve donated to my community, parents (more like paid back), and Red Cross at Hurricane Harvey.
 Thanks for using my affiliate links.